Best wireless speakers in 2025 for music streaming via Wi-Fi

 Also, check out our guide to the best noise-cancelling headphones.

-We’ve tested almost every wireless speaker model on this list in a range of real-world situations, so you can trust us when it comes to recommending the best wireless speaker to buy.
+We’ve thoroughly tested nearly every wireless speaker model on this list across a variety of real-world scenarios, ensuring that you can rely on our recommendations for choosing the best wireless speaker available.

 For more information on Stuff’s rating and review process, read our page on how we test products.